-The Annual Awards Competition is an opportunity for students to play two designated pieces from memory before a judge.
+The Annual Awards Competition is an opportunity for students to play one piece from memory before a judge.
 Monetary awards are given for 1st and 2nd place winners in each of four divisions: Senior, Intermediate, Junior II and Junior I.

 RULES OF THE ANNUAL AWARDS COMPETITION

-1. Entrant's teacher must be a member of the Piano Forum, MMTA and MTNA, with dues for the current year paid in full.
+1. The teacher must be a member of the Piano Forum, MMTA, and MTNA, with dues for the current year paid in full.

-3. Students are eligible for entry in the Junior I Division if they are in school grades up through 6th; Junior II Division if in grades through 8th; Intermediate Division through 10th; Senior Division if in grades through 12th.
-Students may enter more than one Division.
+3. Students are eligible for entry in the Junior I Division if they are in elementary school grades up through 6th grade, Junior II Division if in grades through 8th grade, Intermediate Division if in grades through 10th grade, and Senior Division if in grades through 12th grade.

-4. Entrants will play by number, and will be known to judges by numbers only, not by name or teacher.
+4. Entrants will be assigned a number and judges will only know them by number, not by name or teacher.